·

 Golden Gate Park’s de Young Museum at night (Photo courtesy of SFTravel.com)

 Where do I start?
-Golden Gate Park is an amazing place to spend a day, weekend, or moment.
+I HEART Golden Gate Park so much, and it’s an amazing place to spend a day, weekend, or just a moment.
 At 1,017 acres, it’s larger than New York’s Central Park.

 There’s so much to do in the park, you’ll have to pick your pleasure.
 You’ll find the de Young Museum here, along with the Japanese Tea Garden, the oldest public Japanese garden in the United States, as well as lakes, playgrounds, trails, meadows, and even resident bison.